rwynn/monstache-site/src/advanced.md

 keep-src = false # ignore the original thing that changed and instead just use the lookup of that thing via the view

 [[relate]]
-namespace = "thingdb.states" # when a state changes trigger a thing change event since thing is associated to a state with-namespace = "thingdb.thing" src-field = "_id" # use the _id field of the state that changed to lookup associated things match-field = "s" # only trigger change events for the things where thing.s (match-field) = state._id (src-field).
+namespace = "thingdb.state" # when a state changes trigger a thing change event since thing is associated to a state with-namespace = "thingdb.thing" src-field = "_id" # use the _id field of the state that changed to lookup associated things match-field = "s" # only trigger change events for the things where thing.s (match-field) = state._id (src-field).